bennettpeter/MythTV-LeanCapture/README.md

 Note the leancap_scan will fail if you do not have Xfinity installed and activated.
 In that case you will have to manually place the AUDIO_IN and VIDEO_IN values in the leancap1.conf file.
 You can find out the values by experimenting with vlc.
 Note that these can change when rebooting or replugging usb devices.

-If that is successful, run the leanfire in terminal:
+If that is successful, run leanfire in terminal:

     /opt/mythtv/leancap/leanfire.sh